Illinois counting on RB Chase Brown in opener with Wyoming

 Brown picked up 1,005 yards last year, averaging nearly six yards per carry, while McCray added 549 and averaged almost five yards an attempt.
 And they could have been even better had Illinois gotten more accurate passing from Sitkowski or Brandon Peters, who combined to hit just 52.3 percent of their 317 attempts.

-If Sitkowski or DeVito can at least be efficient/adequate, the Illini could improve from a 5-7 mark last year.
+If DeVito can be at least efficient/adequate, the Illini could improve from a 5-7 mark last year.

 "We know who the guys are," Bielema said after his team's final preseason scrimmage on Aug.
-19. "I think there are still some battles offensively and defensively."
+19, before announcing his starting QB.
+"I think there are still some battles offensively and defensively."

 Wyoming is coming off a 7-6 season that included a 52-38 win over Kent State in the Famous Idaho Potato Bowl, enabling it to close on a winning note.
-The Cowboys have been tabbed for a fifth place finish in the Mountain West Conference's Mountain Division, where Boise State and Air Force are picked to finish 1-2.
+The Cowboys have been projected for a fifth-place finish in the Mountain West Conference's Mountain Division, where Boise State and Air Force are picked to finish 1-2.

 Wyoming boasts a good running back in junior Titus Swen, who gained 785 yards and averaged nearly six yards per attempt last year.
 Its leader on defense is linebacker Easton Gibbs, a sophomore who's the team's top returning tackler after notching 90 in 2021.